AFK is an abbreviation for “away from keys” or “away from keyboard.”

 - When talking to an older person who may not understand the acronym

 Some settings have made the away-from-keyboard acronym unnecessary.
 One example is Zoom, which lets you indicate you’re gone by setting your status to “Away.”

 An abbreviation like AFK can be just what you need at times.
 But when you have to write a more complete message in correct English for those job interviews, work chats, and emails, you need something more.
 You might say, “I’ll be right back” or “I need to step away for a few minutes.”

 You might be AFK, but QuillBot never is.

-Polish you writing and ensure that it is error-free
+Polish your writing and ensure that it is error-free

-Get started today and write any sentence or paragraph by using the best AI Writing Platform.
+Get started today!
+Write any sentence or paragraph using the best AI writing platform.

 The most common abbreviation for returning to your phone or computer seems to be BAK, which is short for “back at keyboard.”
 However, it’s not used anywhere near as often as AFK.

 What is the meaning of AFK in Roblox?